oldirtybrandon/Ankhbot-Ruby-Bot/readme.md

 ## Instructions

 > This bot requires Ruby and was built with Ruby 2.4.0p0.
-Instructions for installing are beyond this readme, but a good starting point is: https://www.ruby-lang.org I also recommend using [RVM](http://rvm.io) for Mac/Unix and, if you're on PC with Windows 10, running RVM inside the new [Bash on Ubuntu on Windows] (https://msdn.microsoft.com/en-us/commandline/wsl/about) because it's awesome!
+Instructions for installing ruby are beyond this readme, but a good starting point is: https://www.ruby-lang.org I also recommend using [RVM](http://rvm.io) for Mac/Unix and, if you're on PC with Windows 10, running RVM inside the new [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) because it's awesome!

 ### Installation and Setup